 Distance races are held frequently all throughout the year ranging from .5 miles and 26.2-mile marathons.
 Runners prepare year-round for these races.
 Training may include strenuous activities that involve running hills, lifting weights, and thigh strengthening exercises.
 It is essential for athletes to stretch and take proper precautions to avoid injury

-Although there are different first aid volunteers present during races, it is still important for runners to learn first aid when they are training.
+Although there are different first aid volunteers present during races, you must note the importance of knowing CPR and first aid as a runner.

 Below are reasons why runners must learn first aid: